bancodobrasil/stop-analyzing-embed/CONTRIBUTING.md

 1. When opening a PR, if its an UI issue that you are working on and hence needs to be evaluated visually, its a good practive to provide some prints or gifs of the result.
 It helps the PR reviewer to give you a faster feedback.

-1. To update your fork master with the project master, [follow those instructions](https://gist.github.com/Chaser324/ce0505fbed06b947d962):
+1. To update your fork with the project master, [follow those instructions](https://gist.github.com/Chaser324/ce0505fbed06b947d962):

   * Add the master of the original project naming it `upstream`: